LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 your adapter file, with a reference to the target Prolog compiler, maybe I can include it in the next release of Logtalk.

-The adapter files specifies *default* values for most of the Logtalk compiler flags.
-Most of these compiler flags are described in the `next <programming.html#programming_flags>`__ section.
+The adapter files specify *default* values for most of the Logtalk compiler flags.
+Most of these compiler flags are described in the :ref:`next section <programming_flags>`.
 A few of these flags have read-only values and cannot be changed at runtime.
 These are:

 .. index:: single: settings_file flag
 .. _flag_settings_file: